 The most common issue that our members ask for assistance with is planning.
 Usually this relates to applications made by neighbours that are considered inappropriate.
-While the Council gives considerable guidance on how to make a planning application, assistance on how to object to a lodged application is less clear.
+While the Council gives considerable guidance on how to submit a planning application, assistance on how to object to a lodged application is less clear.
 In this section we give some details of the planning decision process and some guidance on how to raise an objection.

 The Consultation Period

 Initial objections to a planning application must be made during that application's consultation period.
-This is a 21 day period that starts once all the adjoining properties have been notified of the application by the appointed Council Case Officer.

 Making an Objection

 It is important to understand what points are relevant when making your objection.
 Some of the reasons you may want to raise, may not be valid for refusing an application.
-Do not clutter your letter of objection by including reference to invalid reasons no matter how strongly you may feel about them as this will detract from more relevant points.
+Do not clutter your letter of objection by including reference to invalid reasons no matter how strongly you may feel about them as this will detract from more relevant planning policy points.

 The "material considerations" the Council can consider include: